niranjan-op/niranjan-op/README.md

 ## 🚀 About Me

+- A curious student of computer science finding purpose by learning and growing in life.
+- Deeply interested in the field of Artificial Intelligence and Machine Learning.
 - 💡 Always curious about how things work—from hardware to high-level software.
 - 🧩 Problem solver, coder, and tech enthusiast.
 - 🌱 Currently learning: - Machine Learning, Deep Learning, and AI..